The Ultimate Guide to Wet Shaving (The How, What and Why)

 These razors are typically more expensive (at least the high end ones) but there are no cartridges to buy or razors to replace, once you buy one it’ll be with you for life but you’ll have to sharpen it once in a while.

-A shaving brush is more than just a tool to apply shaving cream, this also helps scrub off dead skin cells which help in exfoliation and raises up facial hair so it is a lot easier to cut.
-This tool also helps evenly distribute shaving cream across your face and coat every strand of hair so the skin is protected from direct blade contact that often times cause razor burn.
+A shaving brush is more than just a tool to apply shaving cream.
+It also helps scrub off dead skin cells that help in exfoliation and raises up facial hair so it’s easier to cut.
+This tool also helps spread shaving cream evenly on the face and protect the skin from direct blade contact that can cause razor burn.